Workflow Events: General Information

 overload that has these exact parameters.

-To define a transition that is triggered by an event, you specify the event handler name in the IsTriggeredOn method of the transition definition, as the following code shows.
+To define a transition that is triggered by a workflow event, you specify the workflow event handler in the IsTriggeredOn method of the transition definition, as the following code shows.

 {